 Publishing your first book is the most thrilling thing that has ever happened to you.
-(Unless you are a mother and then you're supposed to say it was giving birth.
-But let's be honest, that's just hard and you really don't get any return on investment until your baby turns three or four, at the earliest.)
-So you spend an inordinate amount of time focused on the celebrity aspect of authoring, versus the authoring aspect of authoring.
-But the whole writing words is actually super important if you hope to ever produce the elusive second book.
+(Unless you are a mother, and then you're supposed to say it was giving birth.)
+So you spend an inordinate amount of time focused on the idea of being an author versus the act of writing.
+Turns out writing actual words is super important, if you hope to produce the elusive second book.

 Still, you cling to your ambitions.
 While working a full time job, you flesh out a project you'd been playing with.
 You write, edit, polish, and learn new skills to produce your... wait for it-- BEST work yet.

-This time, however, is different.
-This time you're non-delusional.
+This time is different.
+This time, you're not delusional.
 This time-- it's business.

 Even though you don't have nearly the time you'd like to promote the book and reach new readers, you make better choices about how to spend the time you do have.
 After all, this is your third time out.
-You didn't get here without learning what is going to, as we say in the day job, "move the needle" and what's going to be a wasted effort of your ever more precious time.
+You didn't get here without learning what is going to move the needle and what's going to be a waste of time.
 You hustle and hope, and remember that you do not actually run the world.

-And then the most delightful thing happens.
-Your third book has the most successful online launch in your long (4 year) history as an Author with a capital "A." Just for a minute it's not business anymore.
-This book has become the pure bliss of your first time around, without the silliness and misdirected fantasies of that giddy time.
-This time you know exactly where you're going with all this.
+And then, the most delightful thing happens.
+Your third book has the most successful online launch in your four year history as an Author with a capital "A." Just for a minute, it's not business anymore.
+It's pure bliss.
+This time, you know exactly where you're going with all this.
 You've got strategy.
 You've got an end game.
-Once you figure that out, it's all just play.
+With all that figured out, you get to enjoy the ride.

 This art and commerce gig can be tricky.
 Sometimes you're focused on the art, other times the commerce.